tsatria03/CookyCraze/docks/readme.txt

 Baker statistics.
 View a summary of everything you have done in your current playthrough.
 Open it from the Statistics menu.

+Most stats shown here are tracked stats, meaning they are running totals that only ever go up and are saved with your game.
+A few are live stats, meaning they are calculated fresh from the current game state each time you open the screen and can go up or down.
+Live stats are noted individually where they appear.

 The statistics screen is divided into seven sections.